Datahenge/btu_scheduler_daemon/README.md

 ./btu_scheduler_daemon
 ```

-The program runs indefinitely (unless it encouters a fatal error)\
+The program runs indefinitely (unless it encounters a fatal error)\
 To exit manually, use the keys `CTRL+C`

 #### Production or Live environments